 Jason Hickel is a Fellow at the London School of Economics and Political Science (LSE).
 He received his PhD in Anthropology from the University of Virginia in 2011.
 Hickel specializes on democracy, violence, globalization, and ritual, and has been engaged in ethnographic and archival research in Southern Africa since 2004.
 His work has been funded by Fulbright-Hays, the National Science Foundation, the Wenner-Gren Foundation, and the Charlotte W. Newcombe Foundation.

-Simon Hix is Head of the LSE Department of Government and co-editor of the journal European Union Politics.
-Simon has extensive consultancy experience, including for the UK Cabinet Office and Foreign and Commonwealth Office, the European Parliament, the European Commission, the European Policy Centre, and has given evidence to the European affairs committees in the House of Lords and House of Commons.
+Simon Hix is Professor of European and Comparative Politics and Head of the LSE Department of Government.
+He is co-editor of the journal European Union Politics.
+He has held visiting appointments at UC Berkeley, Stanford, UC San Diego, Sciences-Po Paris, and the Hertie School of Governance in Berlin.
+He regular gives evidence to the committees in the European Parliament and the European affairs committees in the House of Lords and House of Commons.
 He has written several books on the EU and comparative politics, including most recently “What’s Wrong With the EU and How to Fix It” (Polity, 2008).
 Simon is also a Fellow of the British Academy.

 Sara Hobolt – LSE European Institute